baggiiiie/blog/src/posts/I'm-Becoming-Boring.md

 Tldr: fun only becomes less and less fun; boring, counter-intuitively, becomes more and more fun.
 Sadly, that's how human brain is wired in the first place, that's how nature works - you're not supposed to have that much fun, when you do, whatever is fun before becomes normal, and eventually, not fun at all.

 The boring life I'm living right now has more depth to it (at least I would like to think so, ffs imagine if it's not..).
 Im not just chasing breadth without depth like I used to.
 Instead of learning guitar for one week and bass the next, I would like to have a focus on guitar now.
 And you know what, I'm learning neither of them, 'cause I need to do the subtraction even more, narrow down to what's already in my life to pursue the depth.
 Doing the subtraction, though, is hard.
 Harder than I thought.
 Becoming a boring person is hard.
 Saying no to new experiences is hard.
 But one thing I know for sure, being the version of myself that I hate is hardest of all.

+**Update on May 3, 24**
+I have been really enjoying [Henrik Karlsson](https://substack.com/@henrikkarlsson)'s content.
+He's writing is madness.
+Relatable and gives me chills.
+I am revisiting [this post](https://www.henrikkarlsson.xyz/p/multi-armed-bandit), this sentence seems like the exact idea I was trying to convey, but in a way more poetic way.
+It's to good to not share.
+I'd just hastily append it here:
+> But for me, as a person for whom narrow focus is against my instincts, the most remarkable thing about it is how rich it feels.
+My life these days is small and boring. **I bicycle across the same fields every day, I notice how the wind turbines turn to face the wind, I rarely travel, and I spend my spare time staring at a text document.** Annie Dillard calls the writer’s life colorless to the point of sensory deprivation.
+That fits. **But, as she also knows, there is another kind of color that can only be discovered three years down a writing hole.
+It is a subtle, nightly color; your eyes need time to adjust to the dark before you can see them.
+You wouldn't believe their beauty if I told you.**

+It's just beautiful.
+Words are beautiful, and powerful.